nettitude/PoshC2_Old/README.md

 Powershell C2:
 ================
-Released as an open source project by Nettitude UK Limited - http://www.nettitude.com
+Released as an open source project by Ben Turner and Dave Hardy

 Developed and maintained by @benpturner & @davehardy20